Notify Channel

 - Notify Log: the delivery result of every notification.

 This page covers the first part.
-Supported channel types are: DingTalk, Feishu, WeChat Work, Email, and ServerChan.
+Supported channel types are: DingTalk, Feishu, WeChat Work, Email, ServerChan, and Custom Webhook.

 Steps